atharva-18/Object-Detection-API/README.md

 Parameter | Type                | Description
 --------- | ------------------- | --------------------------------------------
-success   | bool                | Whether classification was sucessfuly or not detect    | class label, float  | pair of label and its confidence
+success   | bool                | Whether classification was sucessfuly or not detect    | class label, float  | pair of label and it's confidence

 Example:  {"success": true, "detect": {  "dog": 0.9989, "truck": 0.9999 }}<br>
 "detect" will be empty if no objects are detected.